minagishl/gradia/README.md

 2. A popup will appear with gradient preset options
 3. Select your preferred gradient from the dropdown menu
 4. (Optional) Enter an exit password to protect fullscreen mode
+5. (Optional) Check "Start on all monitors" to launch on all connected displays
-5. Click "Start" to launch in fullscreen
+6. Click "Start" to launch in fullscreen
-6. Press `Escape` to close the screensaver
+7. Press `Escape` to close the screensaver

+### Keyboard Shortcut

+You can quickly launch the screensaver using a keyboard shortcut:
+- **Windows/Linux**: `Ctrl+Shift+S`
+- **Mac**: `Command+Shift+S`

+The shortcut uses your saved settings (gradient preset and multi-monitor preference).
+You can customize or disable the shortcut in Chrome's extension shortcuts page (`chrome://extensions/shortcuts`).

+### Multi-Monitor Support

+Gradia supports multiple monitors.
+When the "Start on all monitors" option is enabled:
+- The screensaver will launch on all connected displays simultaneously
+- Each monitor will display the same gradient preset
+- All windows will automatically enter fullscreen mode
+- Password protection applies to all screensaver windows

 ### Password Protection